Christopher Green

 On drawing

 Drawing, to start with, is a form of navigation, a way of orientating myself in the world and a way of exploring: a drawing can turn corners, see through solid walls, move underground or simply bend space.
-There is a freedom in drawing, but also a satisfaction in capturing, in some sense, ‘what it was like.’
-This includes the passage of time, something that can be built into a drawing, or can find its way into one accidentally.
+There is freedom in drawing, but also a satisfaction in capturing, in some sense, ‘what it was like’.
+This includes a record of time passing, something that can be built into the process of making a drawing, or can find its way into one accidentally.
 Drawing on the street, particularly in London, things move and change quickly; time appears in the form of unfinished edges, lengthening shadows, spaces where parked cars used to be.
 It is a record of looking, of noticing, and of improvising.